Structured Random Models for Phase Retrieval with Optical Diffusers: Introduction

-In this paper, we propose structured random models for phase retrieval as a cascade of structured transforms and random diagonal matrices.
-We demonstrate that the structured random model can achieve the same performance as dense random models while significantly reducing computational costs.
-An optimal model architecture composed of 2 layers is both necessary and sufficient to emulate a dense random matrix.
-Furthermore, the model's singular value distribution solely determines the reconstruction performance.
-In practice, this system can be implemented optically using lenses and diffusers.
-The framework is highly flexible, as the results remain unchanged with other diffuser phase distributions and structured transforms.
+In this paper, we propose a structured random model to facilitate phase retrieval through a cascade of structured transforms and random diagonal matrices.
+We demonstrate that the structured random model enables the same reconstruction quality as dense random models, and is much more computationally efficient.
+We present that a model architecture composed of two structured transforms and diagonal operations is the minimal setting in which a dense random matrix can be emulated.
+We also show that the singular-value distribution of the model solely determines the reconstruction performance.
+In practice, this system can be implemented optically with lenses and diffusers.
+This framework is highly flexible, as the results remain unchanged with other diffuser phase distributions and structured transforms.

-The organization of this paper is as follows: in Section~\ref{sec:methods}, we define structured random models for phase retrieval and the corresponding optical systems, as well as the algorithms used for the reconstruction.
-In Section~\ref{sec:results-1}, we show that a 2-layer structured random model is empirically equivalent to dense random phase retrieval in reconstruction accuracy, with much greater efficiency.
-In Section~\ref{sec:real}, we further demonstrate that a number of 2 layers is the minimum to obtain optimal reconstruction performance, and performance is determined by the spectrum of the sensing matrix.
+The organization of this paper is as follows: in Section~\ref{sec:srpr}, we define structured random models for phase retrieval and the corresponding optical systems, and analyze the covariance patterns of the elements in the sensing matrices.
+In Section~\ref{sec:methods}, we provide more details on the reconstruction configuration, including algorithms (gradient descent and spectral methods) and evaluation metrics.
+In Section~\ref{sec:results}, we present the evaluation results of the structured random model.